Execuflight Flight 1526

-Execuflight Flight 1526 was a domestic charter flight flying from Dayton–Wright Brothers Airport to Akron Executive Airport in Ohio.
-On November 10, 2015, while on approach into Akron, the crew unknowingly let the airspeed of the aircraft decrease until it stalled and crashed into a building.
-There were no casualties on the ground, but the 9 occupants were killed.
+Execuflight Flight 1526 was a regularly scheduled charter flight from Dayton–Wright Brothers Airport to Akron Executive Airport in Ohio.
+On November 10, 2015, the aircraft operating the flight crashed into an apartment building while on approach into Akron, killing all 9 occupants onboard.
+The investigation found that the crew performed an unstabilized approach, unknowingly letting the aircraft descend too fast and letting the airspeed gradually decrease until it entered a stall from which the crew did not recover.

 Background

 Aircraft

-The aircraft involved was a British Aerospace BAe-125-700A, MSN 257072, registered as N237WR, which was manufactured by British Aerospace in 1979.
+The aircraft involved was a British Aerospace BAe-125-700A, registration N237WR (serial no. 257072), manufactured by British Aerospace in 1979.
 The aircraft was equipped with two Garrett TFE731-3-1H engines.

 Crew

-The crew consisted of 40-year-old Colombian Captain Oscar Chávez and 50-year-old Italian First Officer Renato Marchese.
-There were no flight attendants on the flight.
-The flight captain had been with the airline since June 4, 2015.
-His cumulative flight experience was 6,170 hours, of which he had flown 3,414 hours as pilot-in-command.
-He had 1,020 hours of flight experience with the crash plane, of which he had completed 670 hours as pilot-in-command.
-The first officer was hired by Execuflight on June 1, 2015.
-He had 4,382 hours of flying experience, 3,200 of which he had served as pilot-in-command.
-His flight experience with aircraft of the accident type amounted to 482 hours, which he had completed entirely in the position of first officer.
+The crew consisted of Colombian captain Oscar Chávez (aged 40) and Italian first officer Renato Marchese (aged 50).
+There were no flight attendants on the flight but there were 7 business officials from a property management company in Florida.
+The captain was employed by Execuflight in 2015.
+His cumulative flight experience was 6,170 hours, of which he had flown 3,414 hours as pilot-in-command, including 1,020 on the British Aerospace BAe-125-700A, of those 670 were as pilot in command.
+The first officer was hired by Execuflight in 2015 as well.
+He had 4,382 hours of flying experience, 3,200 of which he had served as pilot-in-command, including 482 on the British Aerospace BAe-125-700A, of those 482 were as a first officer.